10th AAMDC Allies and Partners Engagement 2024

-Attendees from 10 nations pose for a group photo during the during the Allies and Partners high level talks discussion on Apr.
-9, 2024, at Sembach Germany.
-Representatives from the Netherlands, France, Italy, Romania, Greece, Finland, Sweden, Norway, Austria, and Germany attended the engagement (U.S. Army photo by Sgt.
-Yesenia Cadavid).
+10th AAMDC, Allies, and Partners discuss integration and lessons from the Ukraine conflict during the Allies and Partners high level talks discussion on April 9, 2024, at Sembach Germany.

 |Date Taken: